Looker supports IBM’s DB2 for Linux/Unix/Windows (LUW), which is discussed by IBM on this IBM Knowledge Center page.

 Using SQL Functions and Operators with IBM DB2 for LUW

-When developing using a IBM DB2 for LUW connection, you can use the SQL functions and operators listed on this IBM DB2 documentation page.
+When developing using a IBM DB2 for LUW connection, you can use the SQL functions and operators listed on the IBM Knowledge Center Supported functions and administrative SQL routines and views page.

-Looker’s ability to provide some features depends on the database dialect’s ability to support them.
-In the current Looker release, IBM DB2 supports the following Looker features:
+For Looker to support some features, your database dialect must also support them.
+In Looker 21.0, IBM DB2 supports the following Looker features:

 After completing the database configuration, you can connect to the database from Looker using these directions.